 But compilers come expensive, and there is a chance of compatibility issues.
 So buying and installing a separate compiler for different O.S and processor is not feasible.
 So, what can be an alternative solution?
 Enter Java language.

-By using Java Virtual Machine, these problem can be solved.
+By using Java Virtual Machine, this problem can be solved.
 But how it works on different processors and O.S.
 Let's understand this process step by step.

 Step 2) Using the java compiler the code is converted into an intermediate code called the bytecode.
 The output is a .class file.

-In fact, while working on your PC or browsing the web whenever you see either of these icons be assured the java virtual machine is loaded in your RAM.
-But what makes java lucrative is that code once compiled can run not only on all PC platforms but also mobiles or other electronic gadgets supporting java
+In fact, while working on your PC or browsing the web whenever you see either of these icons be assured the java virtual machine is loaded into your RAM.
+But what makes java lucrative is that code once compiled can run not only on all PC platforms but also mobiles or other electronic gadgets supporting java.

-Hence, java is a language as well as a platform (JVM)
+"Java is a programming language as well as a Platform"